0c34/govwa/README.md

    °°ÛÛÛÛÛÛÛÛÛ °°ÛÛÛÛÛÛ     °°ÛÛÛ         °°ÛÛÛ °°ÛÛÛ      ÛÛÛÛÛ   ÛÛÛÛÛ
      °°°°°°°°°   °°°°°°       °°°           °°°   °°°      °°°°°   °°°°°
 Server running at port :8082
-Open this url http://192.168.56.101:8082/ on your browser to access GoVWA
+Open this URL http://192.168.56.101:8082/ on your browser to access GoVWA

 ```
-Open the url to access GoVWA and follow the setup instruction to create database and tables
+Open the URL to access GoVWA and follow the setup instruction to create database and tables

 GoVWA users: